We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - be dark pink or red in color

 - develop ulcers

 - have white plaques on the surface

-Cheilitis is most commonly attributed to infections and inflammatory diseases, such as Crohn’s disease.
+Cheilitis is often attributed to infections and inflammatory diseases, such as Crohn’s disease.
 Dental trauma and excessive saliva production may also turn a regular case of chapped lips into cheilitis.
 Bacteria can enter through the cracks and cause infection.
 Adults and children who have orthodontic braces, wear dentures, or use pacifiers are all susceptible to developing cheilitis.

 A dermatologist can determine whether your dry lips are simply chapped or if you have cheilitis.

-Dehydration causes symptoms such as lightheadedness, constipation, decreased urine production, dry mouth, and headache.
-In severe cases, an individual may experience low blood pressure, fever, and/or rapid breathing or a rapid heartbeat.
+In severe cases, a person suffering from dehydration may experience low blood pressure, fever, rapid breathing, or a rapid heartbeat.

-Alcoholics, in particular, are more susceptible to malnutrition due to vitamin deficiencies because excessive alcohol use can interfere with the vitamin absorption.
-Older adults are also at higher risk for malnutrition because decreased appetite is common among the elderly.
+People with alcohol addiction are also more susceptible to malnutrition due to vitamin deficiencies because excessive alcohol use can interfere with the body’s vitamin absorption.
+Older adults are also at higher risk for malnutrition because decreased appetite is common.

-If you suspect that you are dehydrated or malnourished, see your doctor immediately.
+If you suspect you are dehydrated or malnourished, see your doctor right away.

 Chapped lips can usually be treated at home.
-The first step is to make sure that your lips have ample amounts of moisture.
+The first step is to make sure that your lips have enough moisture.
 This can be accomplished by: